Physics for Life Sciences II (PHYS*1070)

 The copy of the formula sheet used for writing quizzes and is also found in your Study Guide and attached to the final exam.

-It should be noted that many students have found the final examination difficult, even with a perfect mark on the Quizzes.
+It should be noted that many students have found the final examination difficult, even with an excellent mark on the Quizzes.

 Midterms: There are no midterms for this course

 Many thousands of students have taken this course and almost every semester has seen some modification in the operation of the course.
 The present version of the study materials incorporates a large number of constructive suggestions made by students.
 We hope you will continue to point out errors, omissions and weaknesses so that the course and its teaching materials can be regularly upgraded.
 We are confident that this thoroughly tested learning concept will continue to be met with enthusiastic approval from the majority of our students.